jprusik/browser-interactions-testing/README.md

 Pass the playwright flag `--debug` or use the provided npm scripts to run your tests in Debug Mode.
 While Debug Mode is active, additional information will be returned to console, tests will pause at various points until [the user selects the play button to continue](https://playwright.dev/docs/debug#stepping-through-your-tests).

 ### Headless Mode

+> Note: headless testing is currently broken with MV3

 Pass the environment variable `HEADLESS=true` or use the provided npm scripts to run your tests in headless mode.
 Note, Debug Mode can be used with Headless Mode to debug behaviour differences between headed and headless tests.